-2.1.2.3 Rising Intonation on Declaratives
+3. Rising Intonation on Declaratives

-Related to this special use of a syntactic rule is a widespread difference perceptible in women's intonational patterns.
-Lakoff (1973:55) said that there is a peculiar sentence intonation-pattern found in English only among women, which has the form of declarative answer to a question, but has the rising inflection typical of yes-no question, as well as being especially hesitent.
+Related to this special use of a syntactic rule is a widespread difference perceptible in women's intonational-patterns.
+Lakoff (1973:55) said that there is a peculiar sentence intonation-pattern found in English only among women, which has the form of a declarative answer to a question, and is used as such, but has the rising inflection typical of a yes-no question, as well as being especially hesitant.
+The effect is as though one were seeking confirmation, though at the same time the speaker may be the only one who has the requisite information.